nikitavoloboev/data/macOS/apps/karabiner/Karabiner.md

 I document all the bindings I have made on my laptop as a mind map [here](https://my.mindnode.com/c7EmmKvaxCyCEuTzcpkGB4MGeLpWdR8nsJK4rjDh).
 It is pretty large but if you have MindNode, you can download it locally and it would be quite fast to use.

-It documents both simultaneous key presses that is if I press _j and k together_ and my custom modifier keys.
+It documents both simultaneous key presses that is if I press _j and k together_ and my custom modifier keys (_sticky keys_).

 Below is the _key_ for how to read that map.
 Mind Maps are pretty awesome because I can literally map my modifier mappings and bindings as a QWERTY map :
 ![](https://i.imgur.com/4yk23Be.png)
 I hope you get the idea for how powerful both Karabiner and this way of visualising bindings is.
-Feel free

 ![](https://i.imgur.com/u12aP4C.png)